bbauska/UofM-Intro-HTML5/README.md

 working.

 Also, by including alternative text, you&apos;re providing semantic meaning for search engines.
-So, if you have a business and you would like to promote that business, alternative text has these kind of sneaky side benefits as well as just being, you know, a decent human being.
+If you have a business and you would like to promote that business, alternative text has these kind of sneaky side benefits as well as just being, you know, a decent human being.